We can help you get birth control that works for you, whether you’re male or female. Make an appointment at any of our clinics.

 Behavioural methods

-- The fertility awareness method can be effective for some couples
+- The fertility awareness methods can be very effective for some couples

 - Abstinence

-Because most methods are used by females, males might feel that they have little power when it comes to birth control use.
+Because most methods are used by people who can become pregnant, partners might feel that they have little power when it comes to birth control use.
 This is far from true.
-Males can decline sex if their partner refuses to use contraceptive methods.
+Partners can decline sex if their partner refuses to use contraceptive methods.
 They can also talk to partners that aren’t using or don’t know about birth control.
 Not all people will have had the same level of sexual health education.
-Some females may not have learned that the pill is time-sensitive, for example.
-By learning about the many different types of birth control, males can take the initiative when it comes to contraception.
+Some pill users may not have learned that the pill is time-sensitive, for example.
+By learning about the many different types of birth control, all partners can share the responsibility when it comes to contraception.

 - Increases the effectiveness of the contraceptive method.

-- Allows males to be an active partner in reducing the risk of unintended pregnancy.
+- Allows all partners to be active and responsible in reducing the risk of unintended pregnancy.

 - Puts partners at ease knowing that there is less risk of unintended pregnancy.